moosylog/gridflux/README.md

 ## 🧬 Bottom Line

-Listen to your hands.
-There is no universal "correct" position, but there is a right way to learn your board.

 You don't need to look down.
-You don't need to strain your pinky.
+You don't need to guess your reaches.
 You need rhythm, color coordination, and flow state.

 **Stop looking down.
 Master your layout.
 Trust your fingers.**